Massive air bag recall could drive Takata into the red

 But he added: “The company has long had strength in design and development ...
 From the perspective of multiple parts sourcing as well, it would be hard to imagine large volumes shifting to other suppliers in the short term.”

-The safety woes have nonetheless taken their toll on shares of the world's second-biggest auto safety parts maker, which have fallen nearly 30 percent since the start of the year compared with a 6 percent drop in Tokyo's benchmark Nikkei average .N225.
+The safety woes have nonetheless taken their toll on shares of the world’s second-biggest auto safety parts maker, which have fallen nearly 30 percent since the start of the year compared with a 6 percent drop in Tokyo’s benchmark Nikkei average.

-Honda Motor Co (7267.T) and Toyota Motor Corp (7203.T) were among four Japanese car makers joining this month’s global recall over potentially flawed Takata air bag inflators made in 2000-2002.
+Honda Motor Co and Toyota Motor Corp were among four Japanese car makers joining this month’s global recall over potentially flawed Takata air bag inflators made in 2000-2002.

 That tally looks set to expand further after Honda and six others said this week they were recalling more vehicles in some high-humidity regions of the United States at the request of the National Highway Traffic Safety Administration to replace Takata air bag inflators.